 This technique involves a high amount of heat and pressure and includes a much higher gold ratio than you will get from plating.
-It begins with a sterling silver base, bonded over with a luscious thick layer of 14-carat gold.
-Perfect for everyday wear.
+It begins with a Sterling Silver base, bonded over with a luscious thick layer of 14 carat Gold.
+Nickle-free and perfect for everyday wear.

 OXIDISED STERLING SILVER